Hamzah82/chatroom/README.md

-# Simple PHP Chatroom (WhatsApp-like UI)
+# Encrypted Terminal Chat (Dark Minimalist UI)

 This is a basic real-time chatroom application built with PHP, HTML, CSS, and JavaScript.
-It features a user interface inspired by WhatsApp and updates messages every 0.5 seconds.
+It features a dark, minimalist user interface inspired by hacker terminals and updates messages every 0.5 seconds.

 ## Features

 *   **Real-time Messaging:** Messages are updated every 0.5 seconds using AJAX.
 *   **Simple Storage:** Messages are stored in a plain text file (`messages.txt`).
-*   **WhatsApp-like UI:** Basic styling to mimic the look and feel of WhatsApp chat bubbles.
-*   **User Identification:** Users can enter a username before sending messages.
+*   **Dark Minimalist UI:** Elegant dark mode styling with a terminal-like aesthetic.
+*   **User/Agent Differentiation:** Messages are styled differently based on whether they are sent by the active user or another participant (agent).
+*   **Responsive Layout:** The chat interface adapts to different screen sizes for a consistent experience.

 ## Setup and Installation